RoySegall/linkedin-python-parser/README.md

 # Linked in parser

-This project parsing LinkedIn profiles.
+Using this project you can parse Linkedin profile, store the data and search for matching candidates.

 ## First thing.
-Copy the example settings file to a custom one:
+Copy the example settings file to a `settings.yml`:

 `cp settings.example.yml settings.yml`